 Relieving side effects—also called symptom management, palliative care , or supportive care—is an important part of cancer care and treatment.
 Talk with your health care team about any symptoms you experience, including any new symptoms or a change in symptoms.

 If possible, the first step in treating appetite loss is to address the underlying cause.
-Treatment for conditions such as mouth sores, dry mouth, pain, or depression should help improve appetite.
-Additional treatments for appetite loss and associated weight loss may include medications that increase appetite, medications that help food move through the intestine, nutritional supplement drinks, and tube feeding (often using a tube that passes through the nose into the stomach).
+Treatment for conditions such as mouth sores, dry mouth, pain, or depression may help improve appetite.

 - Eat five to six small meals a day, and snack whenever you are hungry.